 The Community Foundation of Northeast Iowa is proud to be able to offer the Endow Iowa 25% State Tax Credits for gifts made to permanent endowment funds that benefit Iowa charitable causes.
 Endow Iowa Tax Credits allow donors to have an even greater impact on their philanthropic interests in Iowa now and into the future.
 When you donate to a permanently endowed fund you’re not only helping your neighbors today, you’re building a stronger community tomorrow.

-Due to the generosity of donors across Iowa, 2022 credits available through the Endow Iowa 25% state tax credit program have been expended (as of September 13, 2021).
-Endow Iowa eligible gifts will now be placed on a waiting list to receive a 2023 credit.
-Tax credits are issued on a first come, first served basis, and we encourage donors to continue to make gifts throughout the remainder of 2021 and in early 2022 to help ensure you receive the 2023 credit.
+Due to the generosity of donors across Iowa, 2023 credits available through the Endow Iowa 25% state tax credit program have been expended (as of March 31, 2022).
+Endow Iowa eligible gifts will now be placed on a waiting list to receive a 2024 credit.
+Tax credits are issued on a first come, first served basis.
 Donors have five years to carry-forward the credit.
 If you have any questions, please call our office at 319-287-9106.

 How It Works

 - A variety of gifts qualify for Endow Iowa Tax Credits including cash, real estate, appreciated securities and outright gifts of retirement assets.

 - Only gifts to qualified permanent endowment funds benefiting Iowa charitable causes are eligible to receive the tax credits.

 - Tax credits of 25% of the gifted amount are limited to $300,000 in tax credits per individual for a gift of $1.2 million or $600,000 in tax credits per couple for a gift of $2.4 million if both are Iowa taxpayers.